polkachu/substrate-validator/README.md

 Needless to say, you need to update the dummy values in the inventory file.
 For each node:

 1. Server IP: Your server public IP
-2. validator_name: This is the node name that will show up on telemetry monitoring board.
+1. validator_name: This is the node name that will show up on telemetry monitoring board.
 For us, we use something like `polkachu-polkadex-01` to keep it unique and organized.
-3. log_name: This is for your internal central monitoring server.
+1. log_name: This is for your internal central monitoring server.
 We just use something like `polkadex1` to keep it simple.
-4. telemetry_url: Most likely you will use `wss://telemetry.polkadot.io/submit/`

 You will also need to update:

-5. ansible_user: The sample file assumes `ansible`, but you might have another username.
+1. ansible_user: The sample file assumes `ansible`, but you might have another username.
 Make sure that the user has `sudo` privilege.
-6. ansible_port: The sample file assumes `22`.
+1. ansible_port: The sample file assumes `22`.
 But if you are like me, you will have a different ssh port other than `22` to avoid port sniffing.
-7. ansible_ssh_private_key_file: The sample file assumes `~/.ssh/id_rsa`, but you might have a different key location.
+1. ansible_ssh_private_key_file: The sample file assumes `~/.ssh/id_rsa`, but you might have a different key location.
-8. log_monitor: Enter your monitor server IP.
+1. log_monitor: Enter your monitor server IP.
 It is most likely a private IP address if you use a firewall around your private virtual cloud (VPC).
+1. telemetry_url: Most likely you will use `wss://telemetry.polkadot.io/submit/`

 It is beyond the scope of this guide to help you create a sudo user, alternate ssh port, create a private key, install Ansible on your machine, etc. You can do a quick online search and find the answers.
 In my experience, Digital Ocean have some quality guides on these topics.
 Stack Overflow can help you trouble-shoot if you are stuck.